galah4d/pacman-3d/README.md

 # PACMAN 3D
-PacMan 3D is a simple #D game powered by the CX programming language.
+PacMan 3D is a simple 3D game powered by the CX programming language.

 ## How to run
 ```console